-In fact, every degree above 72℉ that you set your thermostat can save you up to 3% off.
+In fact, every degree above 72℉ that you set your thermostat can save you up to 3% off your energy bill.

 So what’s the best thermostat setting for summer?
 We’ll discuss some general rules of thumb to follow, plus some special considerations that might require you to adjust the temperature.